xmartlabs/xmartlabs.github.io/_posts/2019-08-20-first-xmartlabs-hackathon.md

 <img width="100%" src="/images/xmartlabs-first-hackathon/skillset_blog.jpg" />
 <br />

-The challenge here were two: get specific information about all of Xmartlabs' collaborators skillset (we are around 50 now, so it isn't an easy task) and build the blog using state-of-the-art technologies like GraphQL and Nest.
+The challenges here were two: get specific information about all of Xmartlabs' collaborators skillset (we are around 50 now, so it isn't an easy task) and build the blog using state-of-the-art technologies like GraphQL and Nest.

 ### Internal Rails app